 The proposed development has efficient regional connectivity with access to I-85 via Lawrenceville-Suwanee Road.
-The traffic study determines the level of service at the intersection of Suwanee Dam Road and Brogdon Road to function at a level F with improvements necessary to mitigate identified deficiencies excluding the construction of this development.
-With the inclusion of this development and required improvements, the same intersection will function at a level F with the intersection of Peachtree Industrial Boulevard at Tench Road functioning between a level C and D. With one access point to the development located on Tench Road and two others located on Brogdon Road, the development could be detrimental to the existing road network in this area.
-It is recommended that an improved bicycle/pedestrian and transit connectivity network be included in this project to mitigate this impact.
+However, the traffic study determines the level of service at the intersection of Suwanee Dam Road and Brogdon Road will function at a level F with improvements necessary to mitigate identified deficiencies excluding the construction of this development.
+With the inclusion of this development and required improvements, the same intersection will be functioning at a level F with the intersection of Peachtree Industrial Boulevard at Tench Road functioning between a level C and D. With one access point to the development located on Tench Road and two others located on Brogdon Road, the development could be detrimental to the existing road network in this area.
+An improved bicycle/pedestrian and transit connectivity network may mitigate this impact.